- Home

 Providing practical support

-Some carers prefer to provide practical support themselves and just need some guidance from a health professional.
+Some carers prefer to provide personal care and practical support themselves and just need some guidance from a health professional, or occasional home help or respite.
 Other carers find providing personal care awkward or overwhelming and prefer to have it given by someone else.
 The palliative care team can help reduce your stress and free you up to spend time with the person you’re caring for in a way that is comfortable for you.

-You may feel unable to care for someone at home and prefer they receive specialist care in a residential facility.
-Even if they are in a hospice or aged care facility, you can help provide personal care such as helping with feeding, bathing and toileting.
+You may feel unable to care for someone at home and prefer that they receive specialist care in a hospital, palliative care unit or in a residential facility.
+Even then, you can still provide some personal care by helping with feeding, mouth care, bathing and toileting.

 Practical ways to help